SkogAI/skogchat-premade-python/plan.md

 Goal:

-- Receive messages from multiple external agents/sources
+- Receive a message via cli input which gets added to the existing system for now
 - Each message comes with an identifier/name (instead of just "assistant")
 - Display these in your existing chat interface, just changing "assistant" to the actual sender name
-- Add a CLI command like skogcli agent send "Hello Claude" --agent claude to inject messages
+- Being able to send a string to any cli endpoint like so: foo <message> --name <name>

 Key Constraints: